Our Commitment to Arts and Humanities

 These innovative and culturally relevant studies are powerful examples of how welcome humanities research is in MDPI’s journals.

-There are many more opportunities for submission, check the special issues section of the journal of your interest to discover more.
+There are many more opportunities for submission, check the Special Issues section of the journal of your interest to discover more.
+If you want to learn more, see our article Humanities and Social Sciences at MDPI.